microsoft/azure-linux-dev-tools/docs/user/reference/cli/azldev_component_history.md

   -h, --help                          help for history
       --include-bare                  Include components with zero customizations in the output.
 By default they are hidden -- their config inherits everything from defaults, and computing their git metrics is the dominant cost on large projects.
       --shared string                 How to report rows for components that share a TOML file with others: show (keep row, count is coarse), omit (drop row). (default "show")
-      --since string                  Only count commits newer than this (Go duration syntax, e.g. 720h).
-Empty = all history.
-Note: toml-commits filter on commit date; fingerprint-changes filter on author date.
   -s, --spec-path stringArray         Spec path
 ```